Designations Congruent with Things: Chapter 23

 Probably he can?

-It’s kind of nice though, so Newt’s not going to start a fight about it or anything.
+It’s kind of nice though, so Newt won’t start a fight about it or anything.
 He’s not a huge fan of misery and strange brain phenomena and possibly losing his mind, but he is a fan of people being nice to him; he’s getting used to it, so he just kind of goes with the whole thing and doesn’t fight to retain his muscle tone.

 Verticalness.